To help you grow a healthy nest-egg for retirement, when you join AMP super, you’re given a choice about how you’d like it to be invested.

 - Your timeframe: When do you want to retire?
-If you’ve already retired, how long will your money last?
-To get started, check out our retirement simulator.

 - Your attitude to risk: Are you comfortable with negative returns in the short-term when seeking higher returns over the long-term?
 Or are you more comfortable with moderate and consistent returns?
 More on this below.

 Step 3 – Understand your attitude to risk

 Everybody has different goals for their super, when they’re planning to retire, and how they feel about risk.
 These goals will change over time too, depending on circumstances and life-stages.including